petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service.md

 | `LCP_GCP_DATABASE_FLAG_MAX_ALLOWED_PACKET` | Multiples of 1024 | `268435456`         |

 !!! warning
     As noted in Google's documentation, some database flag settings can affect instance availability or stability.
-Be very careful when using these flags and follow Google's [Operational Guidelines](https://cloud.google.com/sql/docs/mysql/operational-guidelines).
+Be careful when using these flags and follow Google's [Operational Guidelines](https://cloud.google.com/sql/docs/mysql/operational-guidelines).

 ## Related Topics